 Exhibit 13 shows that all three trading rules generated profits on average over the testing period from January 2000 through June 2023.
-The run-up strategy underperformed during the Dot Com Bubble, most likely due to systematic influences.
-The over-reaction trading rule, by contrast, performed extremely well during this period, suggesting systematic negative over-reaction by investors.
-On average, the over-reaction trading rule produced a higher return than the run-up trading rule but with considerably more volatility.
-The combined trading rules generated a better return than the run-up trading rule, but they did not generate as large a profit as the over-reaction trading rule.
-The performance of the combined trading rules is more similar to that of the run-up trading rule than the over-reaction trading rule because run-up periods tend to last longer than over-reaction periods; therefore, they tend to dominate the combined sample.
+The run-up strategy underperformed during the Dot Com Bubble, most likely as a result of systematic influences.5 The overreaction trading rule, by contrast, performed extremely well during this period, suggesting systematic negative overreaction by investors.
+On average, the overreaction trading rule produced a higher return than the run-up trading rule